bjralexandru/java_basics/README.md

-# java_basics
+# Reviewing/Learning Java Basic

-Reviewing/Learning java basic concepts
+In this repo I'll keep track of the concepts I learned/reviewed in java. :smile::fire: